commercialhaskell/haskelldocumentation/outline/intermediate-haskell.md

 * [All About Exceptions](../content/all-about-exceptions.md)
 * Basics of lazy evaluation

+## Data structures

+Covers some of the most commonly used data structures in Haskell, and the libraries providing them.

+* vector (cover vector-algorithms)
+* containers
+* unordered-containers
+* text (cover text-icu)
+* bytestring

 ## General patterns

 This section demonstrates some common Haskell coding patterns, how they work,